A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 9

-Paris 10 is one of the coolest Arrondissements Paris has to offer in the north, eternally linked to Canal Saint-Martin waterway and its iron footbridges.
+Paris 10 is one of the coolest Arrondissements in the north, eternally linked to Canal Saint-Martin waterway and its iron footbridges.
+It is also the district of two big train stations, Gare du Nord and Gare de l’Est, with an always busy atmosphere.

-The 21st century has given new life to this popular Arrondissement of Paris, and today Paris 10 is a district of bobos (bohemian-bourgeois Parisians), with agreeable cafés, vintage shops, cool bars, and excellent restaurants.
+The 21st century has given new life to this former working-class district.
+Today, Paris 10 is populated with lovely cafés, vintage shops, cool bars, and excellent restaurants.

 Come to Paris 10 for a stroll along the Canal Saint-Martin, vintage shopping, and evening aperós (or picnics) along the Canal’s banks.
 Some bars at Rue de Faubourg Saint-Denis are also worth a detour.